 |Wahl Professional Animal MiniArco Corded / Cordless||

 1. Wahl Bravura Lithium-Ion Cordless Dog & Cat Clipper Kit – Best Overall

 |Color||Gunmetal gray, purple, berry, turquoise, pink|

-It features a five-in-one adjustable blade that’s handy when you have multiple dogs with different coat lengths.
+It features a five-in-one adjustable blade that is handy when you have multiple dogs with different coat lengths.
 The clippers run at 5,500 SPM for a quick cut that does not get bogged down by tangles or heavy matting, and the low vibration and noise are ideal for timid dogs that run from noisy devices.
 Although it’s more affordable than many premium clippers, it’s a bit more costly than the average model.
-Besides the high price, we could not find any reasons not to purchase the Bravura.
+Besides the high price, we could not find any reason not to purchase the Bravura.

 2. Wahl Pro Ion Lithium Cordless Pet Clipper – Best Value

 Several manufacturers produce low-priced clippers, but the Wahl Pro Ion Lithium Cordless Pet Clipper won our best clipper for the money award.
 The clipper runs at a whopping 6,000 SPM, and the blade adjusts to 30mm, 15mm, and 10 mm.
 With less than a pound of weight, the Wahl clipper is one of the lightest models in our reviews.
 It also includes a quick charge function that allows you to charge it for 15 minutes for additional grooming.